Henry J. Menninger: Post-bellum career

 During and after Reconstruction, Menninger was active in the Republican Party, co-founding the New Bern Republican newspaper in 1867.
+He served as one of the two secretaries of the Republican Party's first North Carolina state convention that year.
 During 1865, he served as the chief surgeon for the Freedmen's Bureau of North Carolina in New Bern, and from 1865 to 1868 he was surgeon for the United States Marine Hospital at New Bern.
 He was elected to New Bern's town council in 1866 and served until its members were removed by federal officials in May 1867.

 In 1868, he moved to Raleigh, North Carolina and was elected Secretary of State of North Carolina, serving until 1873.
 He focused much of his attention on immigration to North Carolina during his administration, as well as agriculture.
+Unusually large state expenditures on printing paper and sales of it for private use led Menninger to be accused of committing fraud.
 He declined to seek reelection.
 After his term ended, he operated a drug store in Raleigh until leaving the state.
 In 1874, he moved to the Fourth Ward of Brooklyn, New York City, where he continued to operate a drug store.
 In 1881, he was elected a Republican alderman, and elected coroner in 1883 serving until 1886 when he was defeated by a Democratic opponent.
 He was an active member of Mallory Post of the Grand Army of the Republic, a vice-president of the New York College of Pharmacy, and a director of the Germania Savings Bank.
 He was an active member of the American Pharmaceutical Association for several decades, and served as its first vice president.